gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 **On the Receiving Side:**
 1. The recipient’s server reads the DKIM signature and retrieves the domain and selector information.
-2. It conducts a DNS lookup to obtain the corresponding public key (selector._domainkey.domain.com).
+2. It conducts a DNS lookup to obtain the corresponding public key (`selector._domainkey.domain.com`).
 3. Using this public key, the server decrypts the signature from the email.
 4. It recalculates the hash from the received message.
 5. Finally, it compares both hashes to verify that the message has not been altered during transit.

-If the signatures match, the email is deemed authentic, confirming that it originated from an authorized domain and that the content remained unchanged post-sending.
-This validation process is rapid, typically taking only milliseconds, yet it plays a vital role in the filtering decisions made by inbox providers.
+When the signatures align, the email is considered authentic, indicating that it comes from an authorized domain and that the content has not been altered since it was sent.
+This validation process is swift, usually requiring only milliseconds, and is crucial for the filtering decisions made by inbox providers.

 The selector in DKIM serves as a pointer to the appropriate key.
-This functionality allows organizations to periodically rotate keys for enhanced security or to assign different keys to various email platforms such as distinguishing between marketing tools and transactional systems—without disrupting email delivery.
-Hence, implementing DKIM is not just advisable; it is imperative.
+This functionality allows organizations to periodically rotate keys for enhanced security or to assign different keys to various email platforms such as distinguishing between marketing tools and transactional systems without disrupting email delivery.
+Hence, implementing DKIM is not just advisable, it is imperative.

 ## <a id="why-does-dkim-matter"></a>Why Does DKIM Matter?

 DKIM has transitioned from a best practice to a fundamental requirement for large-scale email senders.
-It is crucial for enhancing email deliverability, protecting your domain from impersonation, and facilitating authentication frameworks like DMARC.
+It is crucial for enhancing email deliverability, protecting your domain from impersonation, and facilitating authentication frameworks like [DMARC](/email-sending-concepts/dmarc.md).

 **Improved Deliverability:** Email providers increasingly depend on authentication signals to assess the trustworthiness of incoming messages.
 Emails lacking DKIM are more likely to be marked as suspicious, particularly during high-volume sending periods when filtering becomes stricter.
 Signing your emails with DKIM helps ensure they pass these assessments and reach the intended inbox.